jpurdy/jpurdy.github.io/_posts/2023-12-08-swiftui-unique-attribute-bug.markdown

 ```

-While experimenting, I found the origin of this crash to be calling `save()` on the `ModelContext` prior to reading the item. `save()`, however, is not neccessary since [SwiftData will autosave an updated context](https://developer.apple.com/documentation/swiftdata/adding-and-editing-persistent-data-in-your-app).
+While experimenting, I found the origin of this crash to be calling `save()` on the `ModelContext` prior to reading the item. `save()`, however, is not neccessary since [SwiftData can autosave an updated context](https://developer.apple.com/documentation/swiftdata/adding-and-editing-persistent-data-in-your-app).
 I had missed the note on that one 😅.
 I'm surprised it was detrimental, though.

 Removing the `.save()` fixed the issue.
 Alternatively, making the entity field marked with the `@Attribute(.unique)` as optional solved the issue as well.
 In my scenario, I was able to just remove the `.save()` call on the `ModelContext`.